Beautiful work! Gorgeous composition!

 Elixir of Love: L’elisir d’amore

-Introducing “L’elisir d’amore”, the latest featured opera from American composer and intonalist William Copper.
-The re-imagined and completely rewritten opera, based on the same libretto as Donizetti’s original, takes you on a musical journey that explores the heart-wrenching tale of love, longing, and the magic of resilience.
-As an opera composer, Copper’s unique approach to composition shines through, with every note and rhythm meticulously placed, bringing a breath of fresh air to this timeless narrative.
-This new bel canto opera seamlessly blends beautiful melodic lines with rhythmic excitement, offering a unique auditory and dramatic experience.
-Journey with the characters as they navigate through love’s trials and tribulations, brought to life through Copper’s innovative composition.
+Introducing the new “L’elisir d’amore”, the latest opera from 21st century American composer William Copper.
+The re-imagined and completely rewritten opera, based on the original 19th century libretto, takes you on a musical journeyexploring tales of love, attraction, longing, and loyalty.
+Every note and rhythm meticulously placed, bringing a breath of fresh air to this timeless narrative.
+Beautiful melodic lines, rhythmic excitement, and a unique dramatic experience.

 Highlights of the New Music